lugui1998/InstantLocalStream/README.md

 4. Copy the link and open it on another device.

 The link contains a private 12-character access token.
 Anyone with the link can watch the stream, so share it with care.

+## Sharing public stream

+**Public** is the default sharing mode.
+To make the viewer link reachable from the internet, configure your router to forward the selected port to the host computer for both **TCP and UDP**, and allow that port through the host firewall.
+The default port is `8475` unless you change it in the app.

 ## Features